Zest-it logo

 Some people don't bother to clean the palette, leaving dried paint in hard ridged masses, adding new paint as required.
 Others clean the palette after each painting session, it's all a matter of personal choice and how you prefer to work.

-If you prefer to keep your palette clean, then scrape off the remains of the un-used paint with a palette knife and wipe onto newspaper or kitchen towel.
-Wipe the palette with kitchen towel.
-Then wipe over with kitchen towel dipped in Zest-it Oil Paint Dilutant and Brush Cleaner or Zest-it Solvent, a little goes a long way.
-Wipe and dry off the palette with kitchen towel, it will be clean and ready for use next time!
+Then wipe over with kitchen towel dipped in one of Zest-it products given below - a little goes a long way.
+Wipe and dry off the palette with paper towel, it will be clean and ready for use next time!

-If you have dried paint on the palette which you want to remove, scrape off what you can with a palette knife, smear a small amount of Zest-it Brush Cleaner over the dried paint, take 5 or have a cup of tea.
-During this time the Zest-it will have softened the dried paint making it much easier to remove with the knife.
-Wipe down between each application.
-Repeat as necessary, drying it off finally with kitchen towel.
+If you have dried paint on the palette which you want to remove, scrape off what you can with a palette knife, smear a small amount of Zest-it Oil Paint Dilutant and Brush Cleaner or Zest-it Solvent (Citrus Free) over the dried paint, take 5 or have a cup of tea.

 Some artists clean the paint off the mixing area as they work, others leave the paint on until the painting is finished, again it's personal choice, whatever suits you best.

-Note: If you use the above cleaning process on a wooden palette that has not yet formed a protective patina, then it's as well to rub it over with kitchen towel dipped in Linseed oil after cleaning, this will help to protect the wood and build up the paint mixing surface.
+If you use the above cleaning process on a wooden palette that has not yet formed a protective patina, then it's as well to rub it over with kitchen towel dipped in Linseed oil after cleaning, this will help to protect the wood and build up the paint mixing surface.

-Copyright 1999 - 2013 © J. & T. Blackman Ltd. All Rights Reserved Worldwide.
+Copyright 1999 - 2023 © J. & T. Blackman Ltd. All Rights Reserved Worldwide.

 The information contained herein is the Intellectual Property of Jacqui Blackman and